 Yoga and Pilates develop strength, balance, flexibility and good posture.
 The Upanishads, Bhagavad Gita, and of Patanjali’s Yoga Sutras form the foundations of a yoga practice which were originally meditation and philosophy.
-However today a yoga class incorporates asana (physical postures), pranayama (breathing techniques) and meditation working on the musculoskeletal body, deep tissue, fascia, internal organs, the endocrine and nervous systems.
+However, today a yoga class incorporates asana (physical postures), pranayama (breathing techniques) and meditation working on the musculoskeletal body, deep tissue, fascia, internal organs, the endocrine and nervous systems.
 It’s a mind and body practice that supports your health and wellbeing on many levels.

 I'm not very flexible can I still do yoga?

-The wonderful thing about yoga is anyone can do it regardless of age.
-It's not about how flexible you are.
-Yoga will improve your flexibility and ability to move more freely.
+The wonderful thing about yoga is anyone can do it regardless of age and flexibility.
+It's not about how flexible you are; yoga will improve your flexibility and ability to move more freely.

 How many students will be in a class?

 In my adult classes there are a maximum of five students and in my children’s classes a maximum of eight.
-Whether I'm teaching adults or children I feel it's really important to have smaller class sizes so I am able to adjust and correct alignment to keep everyone safe.
+Whether I'm teaching adults or children I feel it's really important to have smaller class sizes so I am able to offer modifications, adjust and correct alignment to keep everyone safe.

 What do I need to bring and wear?

 Wear comfortable clothing you can move in, including a cosy jumper for relaxation.
-Yoga is practiced bare foot and I provide all equipment needed including yoga mats at my Edinburgh based studio.
-However these that would like to, are invited to bring their own yoga mat.
+Yoga is practiced bare foot and all equipment needed including yoga mats can be found in my Edinburgh based studio.

 Refrain from eating a large meal before the class.
 I recommend not eating for two hours before a yoga class.